hwzhou2020/hwzhou2020.github.io/_pages/publications.md

 .publication-image {
   margin-right: 10px;
+  width: 250px; /* Set a fixed width for the image container */
-  height: 250px; /* Set a fixed width for the image container */ }
+  height: 250px; /* Set a fixed height for the image container */
+  overflow: hidden; /* Hide any overflowing content within the container */ }

 .publication-image img {
+  width: 100%; /* Ensure the image fills the container horizontally */
+  height: 100%; /* Ensure the image fills the container vertically */
-  height: 100%; /* Maintain the aspect ratio */
+  object-fit: cover; /* Maintain aspect ratio and crop if necessary */ }
-  width: 100%;
-}